 significantly lower when comparing to the number of airlines directly operated between Hong Kong and these cities since Beijing imposed a sweeping national security law on Hong Kong in 2020.

-The world record for the highest seasonal total
+The world record for the highest seasonal total snowfall was set at Mount Baker Ski Area

-The previous record holder is Mount Rainier, Washington, which received 2,850 cm (1,120 in) of snow during the 1971–1972 season.
+The previous record was held by Mount Rainier’s Paradise Ranger Station, also in Washington, which recorded 2,850 cm (1,120 inches) of snow during the 1971–1972 season.
+Both mountains are part of the Cascade Range, where

 Allegiant Air joins Spirit Airlines as the second U.S. carrier to implement